mlh6118/madlib-cli/README.md

 `python madlib.py`

 ### Tests
 Initial tests were provided in a file called test_madlib.py.
+Test written for testing if a FileNotFoundError was raised.

+### Help provided by: Joey Marianer